Domains of commutative C*-subalgebras: Other notions of scatteredness

 In the previous sections, we have seen that the dcpo $\CC(A)$ of a C*-algebra $A$ is nice -- in the sense of being (quasi-)algebraic, (quasi-)continuous, or atomistic, which are all equivalent -- precisely when $A$ is scattered.
+In this section we study when $\CC(A)$ itself is scattered, in two different ways: by putting a topology on $\CC(A)$ and asking when it is a scattered topological space; and by considering an established (but different) notion of scatteredness for partially ordered sets directly on $\CC(A)$.
+Both will turn out to be very restrictive, in the sense that they coincide with $A$ being finite-dimensional.

-In this case, we can turn the domain $\CC(A)$ itself into the spectrum of another C*-algebra, which this section studies.
+If the C*-algebra $A$ is scattered, then we can turn the domain $\CC(A)$ itself into the spectrum of another C*-algebra, which this section studies.
 We will use the Lawson topology, that turns approximation in domains into topological convergence.